 Bringing good Christian books into your home is like inviting godly, wise Christian leaders to share their insights with you and your family.
 It’s a worthwhile investment.
 I recommend that you budget money to purchase good Christian books.
-If you spend money for cable TV or videos & movies, why not budget some money for books to help you and your family to grow in Christ?
+If you spend money for cable TV, videos, & movies, why not budget some money for books to help you and your family to grow in Christ?
 I usually purchase books rather than borrow because I can mark them and write comments in the margin as I interact with the authors.
 I also set goals on how many books I want to read each year to help me keep at it.
-I try to vary my reading between devotional (often sermons from the godly men of the past), biographical (I have a separate book list entirely on this), and theological.
+I try to vary my reading between devotional (often sermons from the godly men of the past), biographical (see my separate book list entirely on this), and theological.

 I usually buy books either used or at a discount.
-One source: www.monergism.com Another source for some harder-to-find, but solid books: Cumberland Valley Bible Book Service, P.O.
+One source: for some harder-to-find, but solid books: Cumberland Valley Bible Book Service, P.O.
 Box 613, Carlisle, PA 17013.
 Phone: (800) 656-0231.
 Web: www.cvbbs.com Even with shipping costs, you can usually beat retail prices.
-Also, try www.Amazon.com Go to www.campusI.com to compare prices on books.
-There is now also a ton of helpful free stuff available on the web (see my favorite links on fcfonline.org).
+Also, try www.monergism.com & www.Amazon.com.
+Go to www.campusI.com to compare prices on books.
+There is now a lot of helpful free stuff available on the web (see my favorite links on fcfonline.org).

 This list is selective.
 There are many other worthwhile books.
 I’ve listed some that have helped me.
 Being on this list does not imply total endorsement.
 Read critically and prayerfully, comparing everything with Scripture!

 Note: You can now purchase many of the following works in various combinations in electronic format.
 Generally, you can get far more books for your buck this way, if you don’t mind having them in this form.
 And, you can find many Bible study helps such as concordances, commentaries, and sermons online at monergism.com, Bible.org, Sermonaudio.com, and other sites.
 You will have to search around and determine what best fits your needs.